wandb/terraform-aws-wandb/docs/v8-upgrade-guide.md

   conflict with on fresh creation.

-This module exposes the flag as a **required, no-default** variable `kubernetes_terraform_owns_cluster_creator_entry`.
-The name reflects what's actually being toggled (ownership of the entry by terraform state) rather than the upstream community module's misleading `enable_cluster_creator_admin_permissions` (which suggests the permissions themselves are gated).
+This module exposes the flag as a **required, no-default** variable `kubernetes_legacy_cluster_creator_admin`.
+The name reflects what's actually being toggled (whether the cluster-creator admin entry is a legacy AWS-managed resource) rather than the upstream community module's misleading `enable_cluster_creator_admin_permissions` (which suggests the permissions themselves are gated).
 Callers must set it explicitly per use case: